eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

 Prerequisites
 -------------

-Ensure that the Vulcanexus installation includes the cloud and the ROS 2 demo nodes package (it is suggested to use ``vulcanexus-galactic-desktop``).
+Ensure that the Vulcanexus installation includes the cloud and the ROS 2 demo nodes package (it is suggested to use ``vulcanexus-humble-desktop``).
 Also, remember to source the environment in every terminal in this tutorial.

 .. code-block:: bash

-    source /opt/vulcanexus/galactic/setup.bash
+    source /opt/vulcanexus/humble/setup.bash

 .. warning::